 General priorities and guidelines

-In addition, the library must provide the various print and other materials required to support the research of the faculty, and to assist the administration in the effective performance of their duties.
-Clearly, the library will not always be able to meet every research need with materials on hand, but library resources should be sufficient to aid in the preparation of lectures and other teaching activities.
+In addition, the Library must provide the various print and other materials required to support the research of the faculty, and to assist the administration in the effective performance of their duties.
+The Library will not always be able to meet every research need with materials on hand, but library resources should be sufficient to aid in the preparation of lectures and other teaching activities.
 Interlibrary lending or individual purchases ought to be used for highly specialized materials.

 Types of books